HardBoss07/wordle-bot/README.md

 To tweak solver behavior:

 1. Open `solver_config.json`.
 2. Adjust the numbers (they should roughly sum to 1.0, but it's not required).
+3.  **Run `wordle-bot simulate <num_runs>`** to test your new configuration across many games and measure its impact on average guesses and win rate.
-3. Run the solver again — it automatically reloads the new weights each turn.
+4. Run the solver again — it automatically reloads the new weights each turn.

 ### Tips

   * Increase `w_unique` for early-game exploration.
   * Increase `w_pos` and `w_overall` for late-game precision.
   * You can define more entries for longer simulations (e.g., 7th or 8th guesses).

 ## Project Structure